bft-labs/cometbft-log-etl/README.md

 Open-source ETL for CometBFT logs.
 Drop in log files, get a normalized database with core metrics.
 A lightweight plugin system enables advanced analyses as separate OSS or premium plugins without changing the core.

+Note: This project is under active development.
+Interfaces, plugin names, and collection schemas may evolve.
+Check release notes and examples before pinning to a specific API.

 ## Quickstart

 - Requirements: Go 1.21+ and a local MongoDB.